mm-pro/mm-pro/README.md

-- 👋 Hi, I’m Coding Owl.
-I have 7+ years experiences in web & mobile app development.
+- 👋 Hi, I have 7+ years experiences in web & mobile app development.
 -  I love React/Next.js and Python/Django.
 You know, Django is the best back-end framework in the world.
 -  I'm also jump into vibe coding world (Lovable, Cursor, Bolt.new, Firbase Studio etc), it would be new fashion in the future coding.
 -  I’m looking to work with Senior AI Software Engineer in large AI App Development.